 | Panel type | LCD | OLED |

-PSVR2's eye tracking enables foveated rendering — full resolution only where you're looking — which delivers higher effective resolution within the GPU budget.
-Quest 3 has no eye tracking; full resolution is rendered everywhere.
+- PSVR2's eye tracking: Enables foveated rendering — full resolution only where you're looking — which delivers higher effective resolution and better GPU efficiency.
+Quest 3 renders full resolution everywhere, burning more battery.

 Comfort and weight